MORGANTOWN, W.Va. — Vantage Ventures is making its mark in Morgantown.

 “That community is comprised of individuals who have maybe left the state of West Virginia, but have had great industry experience or them selves have been entrepreneurs,” Biller said.

 The wide range of expertise provides a stable base of information about the realities of the business world.
 The fact that maintaining a business and customer base is likely much more difficult than the initial startup phase.
+Also, having a reliable employment agency to provide the best way forward in delivering a workforce or single employee is necessary!

 “We want them to attract customers and also raise capitol,” Biller said.
 “This is a very important activity when you are an early-stage company because you don’t qualify for conventional bank loans.”